Brian-Pho/Textbook-Notes/content/posts/textbooks/23-problems-in-systems-neuroscience/index.md

 - One place to look for ways to control the response model is in thalamic circuitry.
 - E.g. Neurotransmitters and postsynaptic receptors.
 - Two classes of receptors
-    - Ionotropic: transmission is simpler and faster.
+    - *Ionotropic*: transmission is simpler and faster.
         - E.g. AMPA and NMDA.
-    - Metabotropic: transmission is slower.
+    - *Metabotropic*: transmission is slower.
         - E.g. Metabotropic glutamate and muscarinic.
 - The differences between these two classes of receptors are critical in their ability to control response mode.
 - Ionotropic receptors seem too fast to perform the control needed, but metabotropic receptors are slow enough and can sustain the required control signal.